Ben Hogan: Ballstriking

 At 5 ft 8.5 in and 145 lbs, Hogan was slight of build.
 This earned him the nickname "Bantam Ben", which he disliked.
 In his autobiography, Byron Nelson wrote of Hogan: "Though he was short, he had big hands and arms for his size."
 Hogan never wore gloves; fellow Masters champion Jimmy Demaret said shaking hands with Hogan felt like "putting your hand in a meat grinder" due to his extensive calluses.
 After meeting Hogan for the first time in 1951, baseball player Ted Williams stated: "I just shook a hand that felt like five bands of steel."

 Despite his modest stature, Hogan was among the longer hitters on tour in his era.
-Hogan had exceptional athleticism and a fast swing, which enabled him to keep pace with his physically larger rivals such as Nelson and Sam Snead.
+He had exceptional athleticism and a fast swing, which enabled him to keep pace with his physically larger rivals such as Nelson and Sam Snead.
 Hogan believed that driving was the most important part of the golf game.
 Golf instructor Jim McLean stated that, during a visit to the equipment company Spalding, Hogan had recorded the fastest clubhead speed among all professionals at that time.
 Hogan had a significant lateral slide of his hips at the start of his downswing, which allowed him to create a lot of lag.
 Professional golfer Bob Toski said Hogan had the "fastest and most complete clearance of his hips toward the target, and he kept right-arm extension past impact longer than anyone."
 Hogan was double-jointed, which helped him to execute his swing.
 Gary Player said: "I tried to copy Hogan for a long time, but I finally had to give up.
 It was wrecking my game.
 The man was a gymnast."

 Early in his career, Hogan primarily used a right-to-left ball flight.
 This at times manifested as a snap hook, particularly under pressure.
 Demaret said Hogan's change in 1942 from a slight hook to a soft fade led him to becoming a great golfer.
 Hogan's efforts to fix the hook were perfected in 1946 and he stated he had discovered the "secret" that year.
 The result was the "Hogan fade", a relatively low-trajectory shot which curved only a few yards left-to-right.
 The shot involved a weakening of his left-hand grip and rotating the clubface open on the backswing, thus creating a cupped wrist.
 These measures allowed him to release the club as hard as he wanted without fear of the clubface shutting and producing a hook.
 Gardner Dickinson said of Hogan's changes: "In this final, brilliant product, Hogan had taken his biggest enemy, the huge forward slide, and turned it into his biggest asset."
 Butch Harmon said in 2009: "Until Tiger came along, I'd never seen a good player with body speed as fast as Mr. Hogan's.
 That's why he ruined so many emulators.
 As open as he got the club on the downswing, he needed tremendous speed to get it back to square."